Protect Kids from Lead Poisoning

 needs testing.
 The younger the child, the greater the risk of lead poisoning.
 Children

-of Mental Health says that lead may put a child at higher risk for attention-deficit/hyperactivity
+The National Institute of Mental Health says that lead may put a child at higher risk

-To prevent lead poisoning, don't allow your child to chew on anything covered with
+To prevent lead poisoning, don't let your child chew on anything covered with paint.

-paint.
-Contact a professional if your home was built before 1978 to have the paint
+If your home was built before 1978, contact a professional to have the paint tested

-tested for lead.
-Always let tap water run for a few moments before using it and cook
+for lead.
+Always let tap water run for a few moments before using it and cook with

 Encourage your children to wash their hands before meals.
 Serve them foods rich in